Outreach Tools

 3. When pavement temps drop below 15°F, salt won’t work.
 Switch to sand for traction or a different ice melter (PDF) that works at lower temperatures.

-4. Hire a winter maintenance professional that has already been certified through the Winter Salt Certification Program or encourage your current applicator to become certified.
-If you see your favorite local business over-applying salt, ask them to talk to their applicator about certification and share this handout with them.
+4. Hire a winter maintenance professional that has already been trained or encourage your current applicator to attend a future training.
+If you see your favorite local business over-applying salt, ask them to talk to their applicator about training and share this handout with them.

 WI Salt Wise Partnership: A coalition of organizations working together to reduce salt pollution in our lakes, streams and drinking water.